danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 ```
 Note:
 Class components are the traditional way of creating React components.
 They extend the React.Component class and have access to lifecycle methods, allowing developers to manage state and perform actions at various stages of a component's lifecycle.

+Think when the component is mounted, updated, unmounted etc.

 ---